matt-42/silicon/_blog/silicon-0-2.md

     simplification of the IOD dependency injection code.
 I recommend to use clang++ which is faster to compile Silicon's templates.

-- **Inclusion of fast C backends:** Silicon now wraps two of the fastest C webserver libraries:
+- **Fast external C backends:** Silicon now wraps two of the fastest C webserver libraries to serve its APIs:
     [Microhttpd](http://www.gnu.org/software/libmicrohttpd/), which is
     stable widely use and [LWAN](http://lwan.ws), a faster but experimental one.